1987 VFL grand final: Match summary

 The game was played on a very hot day, with temperatures reaching 30.7 degrees Celsius.
 It broke the previous record for the warmest Grand Final day temperature set in 1944 and would remain the warmest on record until the 2015 AFL Grand Final.
 Such was the heat that Stephen Silvagni, who for most of his career wore a long-sleeved guernsey, started the match without sleeves.
 It was also the only time in 426 games that Hawthorn captain Michael Tuck wore a sleeveless jumper, with he and Carlton's Mark Naley both starting the game wearing long sleeves and changing to short-sleeves part way through the game.
 The heat was thought to favour Carlton after Hawthorn had finished a very tough finals campaign.
 Hawthorn were also without Jason Dunstall who had kicked 94 goals for the year and 6 against the Blues in the previous year's Grand Final but was out of the game with an ankle injury.
 Instead the Hawks played Paul Dear at full-forward.

 In the pre-match festivities, the coin was tossed by Wimbledon champion and Hawks fan Pat Cash.
-Michael Tuck won the toss and chose to kick to the Punt Road End.
+Michael Tuck won the toss and chose to kick to the City End.